Extraction of the Sivers function with deep neural networks: Kinematics and Formalism

 \subsection{SIDIS process}

 The Semi Inclusive Deep Inelastic Scattering (SIDIS) process involves scattering a lepton off of a polarized nucleon and measuring the scattered lepton and a fragmented hadron.
 In the nucleon-photon center of mass frame, the nucleon three-momentum $\vec{p}$ is along the $z$-axis and its spin-polarization $\vec{S}_T$ is on the plane perpendicular (transverse) to the $\hat{z}$-axis.
 In Fig. \ref{fig:sidis} the struct-quark, virtual-photon (with four-momentum $\vec{q}$), and the lepton belong to a plane called ``Lepton Plane" (represented in yellow).
 The fragmented-hadron with momentum $\vec{p}_h$ and its projection onto the $\hat{x}-\hat{y}$ (i.e. $\vec{p}_{hT}$) belong to so-called ``Hadron Plane" (represented in transparent-green).
-Thus, the transverse momentum $\vec{k}_{\perp}$ of the struct-quark and $\vec{p}_{hT}$ are falling onto the transverse-plane (represented in transparent-blue) perpendicular to both lepton plane and hadron plane.
-The azimuthal angle $\phi_h$ of the produced hadron $h$, and is the angle between the lepton plane and the hadron plane \cite{bachetta2004}.
-The differential cross-section for the SIDIS process depends on both co-linear parton distribution functions (PDFs) $f_{q/p}(x;Q^2)$ and fragmentation functions $D_{h/q}(z;Q^2)$, where $q$ is the quark flavor, $p$ represents the target proton, $h$ is the hadron type produced by the process, and $z$ is the momentum fraction of the final state hadron with respect to the virtual photon.
-A simplified version of the SIDIS differential cross-section can be written up to $\mathcal{O} (k_{\perp}/Q)$ as \cite{Anselmino_2005_April,Anselmino2009},
+Thus, the transverse momentum $\vec{k}_{\perp}$ of the struck quark and $\vec{p}_{hT}$ are falling onto the transverse plane (represented in transparent-blue) perpendicular to both lepton plane and hadron plane.
+The azimuthal angle $\phi_h$ of the produced hadron $h$ is the angle between the lepton plane and the hadron plane \cite{bachetta2004}.